firdaushelmy/tindog/README.md

-Just a simple website I am building t exercise what i learned.
+Just a simple website I built to exercise what I learned on html, css, and bootstrap.